-Patient Directory.
-In most cases, this means your name; room number and general information about your condition may be given to people who ask for you by name.
+Patient Directory In most cases, this means your name, room number or location and general information about your condition may be given to people who ask for you by name.
 Also, information about your religion may be given to members of the clergy, even if they do not ask for you by name.

-Family and Friends.
-We may disclose to your family members, other relatives and close personal friends, any medical information that they need to know if they are involved in caring for you.
+Family and Friends We may disclose to your family members, other relatives and close personal friends, any medical information that they need to know if they are involved in caring for you.
 For example, we can tell someone who is assisting with your care that you need to take your medication or get a prescription refilled or give them information about how to care for you.
 We can also use your medical information to find a family member, a personal representative or another person responsible for your care and to notify them where you are, about your condition or of your death.
 If it is an emergency or you are not able to communicate, we may still give certain information to persons who can help with your care.

-Disaster Relief.
-We may reveal your medical information to a public or private disaster relief organization assisting with an emergency.
+Disaster Relief We may reveal your medical information to a public or private disaster relief organization assisting with an emergency.

-YOUR RIGHTS REGARDING YOUR MEDICAL/DENTAL INFORMATION: You may also have the following right regarding your medical information:
+OTHER RIGHTS REGARDING YOUR MEDICAL INFORMATION:

+You also have the following rights regarding your medical information:

 You have the right to ask us to treat your medical information in a special way, different from what we normally do.
 Unless you have the right to object to the use of the information, we do not have to agree with you.
 If we do agree to your wishes, we have to follow your wishes until we tell you that we will no longer do so.
+However, you have the right to request restrictions on disclosures of information about a health care item or service which you have paid in full out of pocket.
+We must agree to your request as long as the restriction applies to seeking payment or our health care operations and not required by law.